IDerr/openproject-helm/README.md

 ### OpenProject Community live

-The on line's community project where the development of the OpenProject software and plugins takes place.
+The online community project where the development of the OpenProject software and plugins takes place.

 Check it out there: